technohippy/irc-client-for-chrome/README.txt

 Attention:
-This app works on the developer channel of Chrome.
+This app works only on the developer channel of the Chrome.
 Please get it here: http://www.chromium.org/getting-involved/dev-channel

 Other resources:
 [tcp-client.js] https://github.com/GoogleChrome/chrome-app-samples/tree/master/telnet